aileen-byte/Team14/personal statements/Phillippa.md

 One problem I had was that the original design assumed the memory address stayed constant, but in my multi-cycle version the address could change while handling a miss, so the wrong value was sometimes used in the miss states.
 I fixed this by latching the key signals at COMPARE and reusing those latched values throughout the miss-handling states.
 This exercise made me much more comfortable designing FSMs around memory systems and reasoning about timing and handshakes between modules.

-One issue I encountered was that the original design assumed the memory address remained constant during miss handling.
-In a multi-cycle cache this is not guaranteed, so incorrect addresses were sometimes used in later states.
-I fixed this by latching key address and control signals in COMPARE and reusing these latched values throughout the miss-handling states.
-This significantly improved correctness and deepened my understanding of FSM design and memory-system timing.
+One issue I encountered was that the original design assumed the memory address remained constant during miss handling; in a multi-cycle cache this is not guaranteed, so I fixed the issue by latching key address and control signals in COMPARE and reusing them throughout the miss handling states.

 In the final integrated design, we used a write-through data cache instead of a write-back cache.
 Stores update both the cache and main memory immediately, which simplified integration with the pipelined CPU by removing the need for dirty-bit tracking and write-back handling on eviction.
 Since the backing data memory is single-cycle and fast, the performance benefit of a write-back policy would have been small, while the added control complexity would have increased integration risk.
 The write-through approach therefore provided a more robust and easily verifiable final design.